SiddhiSavane/Siddhi-Savane-CODSOFT/README.md

 CODSOFT Python Programming Internship
-Task 1:
+Task 1:To-do List
-This repository contains the work I am completing as part of the CODSOFT Python Programming Internship.
-The main goal of this internship is to improve my understanding of Python programming by building small, real-world applications that can be run from the command line.
-Each task in this repository focuses on practicing core Python concepts such as variables, loops, functions, lists, and user input.
-The first task in this repository is a To-Do List application.
-This program is designed to help users manage their daily activities in a simple and organized way.
-It allows the user to add new tasks, view all existing tasks, and remove tasks that are no longer needed.
-The program runs in a menu-driven format where the user chooses different options by entering numbers.
-This makes the application easy to use even for beginners who are just starting to learn Python.
+This task is a command-line based To-Do List application created using Python.
+It allows users to add tasks, view all saved tasks, and delete tasks once they are completed.
+The program works through a simple menu system where users select options by entering numbers, which makes it easy to understand and use.
-Through this task, I learned how to store data using lists, take input from users, display information clearly, and handle basic errors so that the program does not crash when incorrect input is given.
-The project helped me understand how real programs work step by step rather than just writing small pieces of code.
-More tasks will be added to this repository as I continue working on the internship and complete the remaining assignments provided by CODSOFT.
+Through this task, I practiced working with lists, functions, loops, and user input in Python.
+It helped me understand how to organize data and build small interactive programs.

-Task 2:
+Task 2:Calculator
 The second task is a simple calculator built using Python’s Tkinter library.
 This application provides a graphical user interface where users can perform basic arithmetic operations such as addition, subtraction, multiplication,